chen0040/spring-security-csrf-unity-client-demo/README.md

-# spring-security-csrf-android-demo
+# spring-security-csrf-Unity-demo

-This project contains demo codes on how to communicate an android project with a spring boot application that has spring security and CSRF enabled.
+This project contains demo codes on how to communicate an Unity project with a spring boot application that has spring security and CSRF enabled.

 # Features

 * Simple spring boot web application with spring security and CSRF enabled
 * Java client to authenticate and communicate with the spring boot web application
-* Android client to authenticate and communicate with the spring boot web application
+* Unity client to authenticate and communicate with the spring boot web application

 # Spring Security